 Gretchen has taught at the graduate and undergraduate levels for two decades.
-With writing at the core of her practice, she has taught in departments of English, Creative Writing, Comparative Media Studies, Art History, Museum Studies, Environmental Humanities, and currently is Senior Lecturer in the Steve Hicks School of Social Work at The University of Texas at Austin.
+With writing at the heart of her practice, she has taught in departments of English, Creative Writing, Environmental Humanities, Comparative Media, Art History and Museum Studies, and currently is Senior Lecturer in the Steve Hicks School of Social Work at The University of Texas at Austin.
 She has served on the faculties at Georgetown, University of Utah, MIT, Knox College, Kenyon Review Writers Workshop, Barnard College's Center for Research on Women, and elsewhere, also frequently invited as a visiting writer/artist/scholar to campuses and communities.
-Her classes often go beyond the classroom.
-Her class field trips have ranged from the Isabella Stewart Gardner Museum and other museums and studios in Boston, to the National Gallery of Art and National Press Club in Washington, DC, to the Utah Museums of Natural History and Art (including Nancy Holt’s Sun Tunnels in remote western Utah), to state parks in the Sierra Nevada of California, and countries throughout Europe, along with concerts, literary readings, and theatrical performances.
+Her classes often go beyond the classroom, from special collections to landscape designs.
+Field trips have ranged from the Isabella Stewart Gardner Museum and curated spaces around Boston, to the Smithsonian Museums and National Press Club in Washington, DC, to the Utah Museum of Fine Arts (including Nancy Holt’s remote Sun Tunnels) to state parks in the Sierra Nevada of California, and countries throughout Europe engaging exhibits, performances, and cultural arts.